 Since the recommendation engine is currently based on interaction history that accumulates over time as users take advantage of training materials in the platform when a brand new platform is launched there is no sufficient data to produce significant suggestions.
 As more interactions occur within the platform, however, the recommendation engine is able to populate the matrix, and as a general rule, the more the learning platform is used, the more specific and personalized the suggestions will become.

 Likewise, when a user's history is empty or very short - such as a new user on the platform, or some users who rarely interact with any content - the recommendation engine may not produce suggestions for that user.
 But as the user grasps more and more opportunities to learn within her platform, he or she will start to see personalized tips appearing.

 As learners continue to use the learning platform and interact with pieces of content, the matrix capturing their interaction history of course changes.
 The recommendation engine re-computes that matrix periodically to reflect the latest interactions, then re-applies the matrix factorization algorithm to create an up-to-date metric space.

 Since in a real use case the interaction matrix can become very large and the computations required to obtain the matrix and the corresponding metric space take a long time, we currently schedule such an update procedure for any given learning platform every few days.
 For this reason, it's important to remember that the latest interactions between users and content may not be taken into account when computing their personalized suggestions, until the next update iteration for your learning platform takes effect.

-For very large numbers of users and/or pieces of content, i.e. above 1 million, the current technical implementation of the recommendation algorithm may not be able to produce the Learner vs. Content matrix described above.
+For very large numbers of users and/or pieces of content, i.e. above 1 million, the current technical implementation of the recommendation algorithm may not be able to produce the User vs. Content matrix described in this article.
 In those rare cases, the content suggestion functionality does not work and suggestions will not be produced.